 Regimental History of the 16th Lancers

 The Sixteenth, The Queen’s Light Dragoons (Lancers) 1912-1925 by Henry Graham.
 A good book which can be read online by clicking on the link above.
-Covers the periods before and after the First World War which is very useful as there are fewer records to consult during these dates.
-Appendices include a list of officers and men who died serving with the Regiment during the war, a list of awards including those Mention in Despatches and officers who served with the regiment.
+It covers before and after the First World War which is very useful as there are fewer records to consult for these periods.
+Appendices include a list of officers and men who died serving with the Regiment during the war, a list of awards including for those mentioned in despatches and officers who served with the regiment.
 I recommend this book to anyone wishing to know more about the 16th Lancers during the First World War.
 This regimental history has been reprinted by the Naval and Military Press and you can find it online.